-The Organic Farming Manual is a comprehensive guide to growing, certifying, and marketing organic produce, grains, meat, and dairy.
+As the organic food market continues to expand, so too do the opportunities for small farmers.
+For the farmer, the benefits of running an organic operation are great.
+Organic farms conserve nonrenewable resources, offer better conditions for farm animals, produce high-demand goods, and boost farm income.
+As the organic food market continues to expand, so do the opportunities for small farmers.
+"The Organic Farming Manual" is a comprehensive guide to growing, certifying, and marketing organic produce, grains, meat, and dairy.
 Beginning farmers committed to launching an organic operation and experienced farmers hoping to transition from traditional farming techniques will find all the information they need.
 The organic certification process is lengthy and demanding, but author Ann Larkin Hansen clarifies every USDA requirement and offers complete advice on selecting equipment, tending the land, caring for animals, and marketing farm products.
 Readers will also find profiles of successful organic farmers throughout the book.
 Their experiences provide inspiration and valuable tips for first-time farmers looking for real success stories.
 Hansen's thorough coverage of the subject and the positive words of established growers will set countless farmers on a healthful, organic path.

 Henry's Farm, run by Henry Brockman, is in central Illinois — some of the richest farming land in the world.
 There, he and his family — five generations of farmers, including sister Terra, the author — have bucked the traditional agribusiness conventional wisdom by farming in a way that's sensible, sustainable, and focused on producing healthy, nutritious food in ways that doesn't despoil the land.
 Terra Brockman tells the story of her family and their life on the farm in the form of a year-long memoir (with recipes) that takes readers through each season of life on the farm.
 Studded with vignettes, digressions, photographs, family stories, and illustrations of the farm's vivid plant life, the book is a one-of-a-kind treasure that will appeal to readers of Michael Pollan, E. B. White, Gretel Ehrlich, and Sandra Steingraber.